zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         }
     }
     ```
-4.
-     In the same `build.gradle` file, add the following code to the dependencies code block.
-Doing so adds the enabler-java artifact as a dependency of your project:
+4. In the same `build.gradle` file, add the necessary dependencies for your service.
+If you use java enabler from the Giza artifactory it is sufficient to add the following code block to your `build.gradle` script, bacause the published artifact contains also the enabler dependencies from other software packages:

         ```gradle
         implementation "com.ca.mfaas.sdk:mfaas-integration-enabler-java:$zoweApimlVersion"
         implementation "com.ca.mfaas.sdk:common-service-core:$zoweApimlVersion"
         ```

-    **Notes:**
-    * The published artifact contains also the enabler dependencies from other software packages.
-    If you decide to build of API ML from source, you'll have to publish the artifact to your repository / artifactory using the provided gradle tasks.
-    In this case the enabler dependencies will be again part of the published artifact and you can simply include them as in the example in point 4. above.
-    An other option is to provide the dependencies manually in your service build.gradle script as follows:
+    If you are using artifactory other than Giza, you have to provide the dependencies manually in your service build.gradle script as follows:

-        In the same `build.gradle` file, add the following code to the dependencies code block.
-Doing so adds the enabler-java artifact as a dependency of your project:
         ```gradle
         implementation "com.ca.mfaas.sdk:mfaas-integration-enabler-java:$zoweApimlVersion"
         implementation "com.ca.mfaas.sdk:common-service-core:$zoweApimlVersion"